-Patient enrollment and treatment rates have been significantly delayed due to the COVID-19 pandemic restrictions in place at various CSSs; however, they are expected to improve once Canada and the US recover from the COVID-19 pandemic.
+As previously mentioned, patient enrollment and treatment rates have been significantly delayed due to the COVID-19 pandemic restrictions in place at various CSSs; however, they are improving as Canada and the US recover from the COVID-19 pandemic.
 Canadian CSSs placed themselves on temporary hold commencing March 20, 2020 and resumed normal operations between August 12, 2020 and September 24, 2020.
-Although Canadian CSSs recruiting activities were re-commenced in 4Q2020; patient recruitment and treatment activities have been severely limited due to the second and third wave of COVID-19.
-With the addition of 6 additional US-based CSSs in 1Q2021, Theralase® is hopeful that patient recruitment and treatment activities will increase throughout 2021 to help achieve the Company's strategic objectives.
+Although Canadian CSSs recruiting activities were re-commenced in 4Q2020; patient recruitment and treatment activities have been significantly limited due to the second, third and fourth waves of COVID-19.
+With the addition of 7 additional US-based CSSs in 1Q2021 and 2Q2021, Theralase® is hopeful that patient recruitment and treatment activities will increase throughout the remainder of 2021 to help achieve the Company's strategic objectives.